eagle840/katacoda-labs/jekyll/step2.md

 We'll open a new terminal window and get jekyll serve running On the top of the terminal, next to 'terminal' click on the + sign and 'open new terminal' and start up the jekyll serve

+`cd ~/my_blog`{{execute}}

 `jekyll serve --host 0.0.0.0`{{execute}}

 You should see the new content the web page you opened in the last stage. https://[[HOST_SUBDOMAIN]]-4000-[[KATACODA_HOST]].environments.katacoda.com

-Jump back to the orginal window, and we''l continue.
+Jump back to the orginal terminal 1, and we'll continue.

+Note that jekyll should be run in the folder you have the contents in.

 ### Layouts
 Lets create your 1st layout, _layouts/default.html